 · Davinci Resolve Studio allows for advanced noise reduction and gpu based effects.

 · Blackmagic Design Micro control surface assures a fast workflow.

-· Fast SSD drives, 10gb/s LAN connected internet, and plenty of cloud based storage makes file sharing easy.
+· Fast SSD drives, 250mbps up/down LAN connected internet, and plenty of cloud based storage makes file sharing easy.